 A court order is a formal document pronounced by the judge and formalised by either the judge or by the Registry when the authentication process is complete.
 The process for obtaining court orders varies depending on which area of the Court your order is from.

 In most cases, if your order stems from a civil proceeding, the Supreme Court's Principal Registry will authenticate it after it has been returned from Chambers.
 In some circumstances the judge will sign the order.
 If this occurs, the Registry does not need to authenticate the order.
-Copies of authenticated orders are automatically sent to all parties who have filed a notice of appearance .
+Copies of authenticated orders are sent to all parties on record.

 Civil consent ordersA consent order, once authenticated or signed by a judge, formalises the terms of agreement between two parties and makes it binding.

 Signed consent orders requiring approval and authentication are to be filed via email in both Word and PDF format.

 The Court reference number should be included in the subject line of the email.
 Where the judge or associate judge assigned to the case is known, their associate should be copied into the email.

 Specific instructions for emailing consent orders are outlined in the Notice to the Profession - Consent Orders by Email.

 When can I expect my authenticated order ?